-In the narrow phase, I perform precise geometric intersection tests on the candidate pairs pruned during the broad phase.
+In the narrow phase, we perform precise geometric intersection tests on the candidate pairs pruned during the broad phase.
 The principle of this algorithm is a generalization to $N$-dimensions of the method proposed by Tomas Möller et al. for fast triangle-triangle intersection tests in 3D \cite{Moller1997}.
 Its essence lies in decomposing the intersection test between two facets, $\mathcal{F}_{\text{A}}$ and $\mathcal{F}_{\text{B}}$, into two symmetric sub-problems.
-First, I compute the geometric intersection region, $\mathcal{I}_{\text{B}}$, between the $(N-1)$-dimensional hyperplane spanned by $\mathcal{F}_{\text{A}}$ and the facet $\mathcal{F}_{\text{B}}$.
-Second, I perform the same operation with the roles swapped, computing the intersection region $\mathcal{I}_{\text{A}}$ between the hyperplane spanned by $\mathcal{I}_{\text{B}}$ and the facet $\mathcal{F}_{\text{A}}$.
+First, we compute the geometric intersection region, $\mathcal{I}_{\text{B}}$, between the $(N-1)$-dimensional hyperplane spanned by $\mathcal{F}_{\text{A}}$ and the facet $\mathcal{F}_{\text{B}}$.
+Second, we perform the same operation with the roles swapped, computing the intersection region $\mathcal{I}_{\text{A}}$ between the hyperplane spanned by $\mathcal{I}_{\text{B}}$ and the facet $\mathcal{F}_{\text{A}}$.
 Both of these intersection regions are $(N-2)$-dimensional convex polytopes.
-Finally, I determine if an intersection between the facets exists by testing whether $\mathcal{I}_{\text{A}}$ and $\mathcal{I}_{\text{B}}$ overlap within their common $(N-2)$-dimensional space.
+Finally, we determine if an intersection between the facets exists by testing whether $\mathcal{I}_{\text{A}}$ and $\mathcal{I}_{\text{B}}$ overlap within their common $(N-2)$-dimensional space.

 If an intersection is found to exist, this information is utilized in the subsequent tessellation stage.
-Specifically, I register this intersection pair in a dictionary where one facet is the key and the other is the value.
-By performing this process for all intersection pairs, I can systematically construct information about the clipping relationships, enabling us to handle complex situations where one facet intersects with multiple other facets.
+Specifically, we register this intersection pair in a dictionary where one facet is the key and the other is the value.
+This registration is performed for all intersecting pairs, and the cutting relationships are represented as a dictionary, including cases in which a single facet has multiple intersection counterparts.

-In my 4D implementation, the intersection region is a 2D convex polygon.
-Since the number of vertices is small, I adopted the Separating Axis Theorem (SAT), which is relatively straightforward to implement.
-However, in five or more dimensions, the maximum number of vertices of the $(N-2)$-dimensional polytope intersection region increases, making the implementation of SAT more complex.
-Therefore, for extension to higher dimensions, an intersection test approach using the GJK algorithm is considered a more practical option.
+In the 4D implementation, the Separating Axis Theorem (SAT) is adopted to determine overlap between intersection regions.
+However, in dimensions of five or higher, the number of vertices of the $(N-2)$-dimensional polytopes representing intersection regions can increase, which in turn increases the number of candidate separating axes enumerated by SAT and may lead to higher computational cost.
+To address this issue, for applications in five or more dimensions, an alternative candidate is intersection testing based on the GJK algorithm.